Dietetics and Nutrition Master of Science Degree

 - Pass the Commission on Dietetic Registration Credentialing Exam for Dietitians.

-In addition to the professional credential of the RDN, a majority of states currently have statutory provisions (licensure/certification) regarding professional regulation of dietitians and/or nutritionists.
+In addition to the professional RDN credential, a majority of states currently have statutory provisions (licensure/certification) regarding professional regulation of dietitians and/or nutritionists.
 Information regarding statutes of individual states is provided by the Academy of Nutrition and Dietetics.

 Visit the Academy of Nutrition and Dietetics for more information about educational pathways to become an RDN.